 If you are moving to the area from out of town and need housing, we can help.
 We post rental notices from students, local real estate agencies and other community members who have housing to offer.
 However, NHI assumes no responsibility for student lodging at these or other accommodations, does not have dormitory facilities under its control, nor offers financial student housing assistance.
-Average rental properties range widely from city to city / campus-to-campus, with specifics available at www.rentals.com.
-If you're interested in housing assistance, and specific cost ranges, please contact Student Services for your campus of choice.
+If you're interested in housing assistance, please contact Student Services for your campus of choice.